New South Wales and South Australia

 - it is in the interest of the student for the structured workplace learning to occur

 - that the physical and moral welfare of the student will be assured, and

 - the student or the parent/carer of the student (where the student is under 18 years of age) has made suitable insurance arrangements ensuring:

-- cover for the student for any injuries in the course of the arrangement at least comparable to that applicable in Victoria to a student under the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic), and
+- cover for the student for any injuries in the course of the arrangement at least comparable to that applicable in Victoria to a student under the Accident Compensation Act 1985 (Vic)

-Students and parents/carers are at liberty to approach any insurance company to obtain details of insurance that will provide this cover.
+Students and parents/carers can approach any insurance company to obtain details of insurance that will provide this cover.

 Note: International structured workplace learning placements are not allowed under any circumstances.